DarraghReid/eden/README.md

     * Balsamiq was used to make the wireframes for the project

 * [Bootstrap 5.0.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     * Bootstrap was used in conjunction with [jQuery](https://jquery.com/) on the Navbar to make it responsive and to collapse the menu items into a single button at smaller screen sizes.
+Some edits were made to successfully implement the navbar into the site.
+For examplem me-auto was replaced with ms-auto to push the menu items to the right of the screen, .navbar-collapse was targeted in [style.css](assets/css/style.css) to push the dropdown menu items to the right, and bg-light was also removed to ensure the navbar was transparent.

 * [Font Awesome](https://fontawesome.com/)
-    * As mentioned in the [features](#features) section, the dropdown menu button in the navbar is represented by a fontawesome icon.
+    * As mentioned in the [Features Section](#features), the dropdown menu button in the navbar is represented by a fontawesome icon.
 There is also a fontawesome icon used in the "back to top" link in the footer.

 * [Git](https://git-scm.com/)
     * The Gitpod terminal was used to commit to Git and push to Github.